Tension T3 2

 [id=work:bd9fa940-20ea-4f6b-927a-13cf2c83f792]

-This is a picture of a sculpture proposal called “Tension T3 2,” with description, “A tensegrity T3-prism with male figures in compression.”
-The sculpture is created in blender and rendered in with the “pillars” skybox.
+This is a picture of a sculpture proposal called "Tension T3 2," with description, "A tensegrity T3-prism with male figures in compression."
+The sculpture is created in blender and rendered in <model viewer> with the "pillars" skybox.
 Provide an art criticism to assess the sculpture.

 ChatGPT said: